Windmill Software Ltd

-If you have an instrument or device which you can plug into the PC's COM port, and it communicates using ASCII messages, chances are you can use the free Windmill software to collect its data.
-This is because Windmill's free LabIML driver was designed to be as flexible as possible and accommodate almost any instrument with an RS232 port.
-However, this flexibility has meant that the initial set up can be a case of trial and error.
-These notes should reduce the error and help you decide the best way to interpret, or parse, the messages from your instrument.
-(Our latest serial driver is more transparent, see http://www.windmillsoft.com/comiml.html for details.)
+If you have an instrument or device which you can plug into the PC's COM port, chances are you can use the Windmill software to collect its data.
+This is because Windmill's universal serial driver, COMIML, was designed to be as flexible as possible and accommodate almost any instrument with an RS232 port.
+These notes are to help you decide the best way to interpret, or parse, the messages from your instrument.

 When an instrument sends a message it rarely just contains data.
 All sorts of extra characters and codes are in there.
 Here are some examples of messages.